yuanchaiyc/Ling471/assignments/ass5-draft.md

 ### Part 3: BONUS (optional): Fun with embeddings!

 1. There is **one TODOs** in `neural_imdb.py`.
-They ask you to come up with an experimental "unseen" review and visualize it.
+It asks you to come up with an experimental "unseen" review and visualize it.
 Complete this TODO.
 After this, you should have **6** `png` files produced by this program: `accuracy.png, words.png, Review15.png, Review17.png, my_review1.png, my_review2.png`. **Include all these figures in your report/document**. **Comment on each figure**, what it means/represents, and anything you find interesting about it.
 For `my_review2.png` in particular, comment about whether the spatial representation for this "review" in 2D ended up meaningful in any respect (like the representation of `my_review1`) and if not, why do you think that is.

 [home](../index.md)